PicoG/picog.github.io/about.md

 ### Our Sponsors and Supporters

-We'd like to thank our sponsors and supports for making picoG possible.
+We'd like to thank our sponsors and supporters for making picoG possible.

 <br/>